Xbostick/Study_projecy_Alignment/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project has no license

 Feel free to use Git Emotion to express your excitement about this project! 😄